-Portugal’s wine regions have more to offer than just wine.
-Here, I list the top 5 regions for exploring the wines of Portugal while soaking up the scenery and cultural sites too!
+Portugal’s wine regions have more to offer than just wine and are considered some of the best European wine regions too!
+Here, I list the top 8 regions for exploring the wines of Portugal while soaking up the scenery and cultural sites too!

 Wine Regions in Portugal – The Douro Valley

 The oldest wine region in the world, the Douro Valley, is an enchanting and mystical place.
 The UNESCO World Heritage Site is the home of Port Wine and is globally recognized as an iconic region of wine production.

 The valley region is bordered by a long mountain range with steep slopes dipping down to meet the Douro River.
 These geographical features create a perfect climate to produce unique wines such as full-bodied reds and crisp light-bodied whites.